After all of my preamble about developmental readiness for solid foods, some of you may be wondering exactly what baby-led weaning entails.

 When babies are first introduced to solids via BLW, they will most likely taste (lick or suck) the given food, but will not actually consume much, if any.
 More likely, they will squish the food between their fingers, mash it into their hair and throw it on the floor.
 While critics of BLW will claim that BLW is messy, it is important to remember that all children go through a messy phase when they learn to self-feed; it just happens later for those babies who are initially spoon-fed by their parents.

 Babies who are introduced to solids through BLW make a gradual, self-paced transition.
 Initially, they continue to rely on breast milk or formula to fill all of their caloric and nutritional needs, thereby allowing the early focus to be on exploration and enjoyment of solid foods, rather than nutrition.
 As the descriptor baby-led suggests, it is the baby who decides how much food to consume at any given time, and eventually makes the transition from being wholly breast or bottle fed to obtaining all of his nutrition from solid foods.
-For most babies, this does not occur until after 18 months of age.
-Fortunately, the World Health Organization advises that babies should continue to be breastfed until the age of two, so there is no rush for them to make the transition.

 Whether following BLW or a more conventional weaning philosophy, it is important for parents to remain neutral about their babies’ responses to foods, and not attach emotions or labels to foods (e.g. “You like bananas.
 Bananas are yummy.”).
 To do otherwise can set the stage for food-related power struggles.
 Also, just as we sometimes crave certain foods or don’t feel like eating certain foods, so do babies and children.
 If we do not feel like eating broccoli on a particular night, we will simply choose not to prepare it.
 Children do not have that option, thus, it is only fair that we also allow them to exercise their food preferences within the context of the food that is placed before them at a given meal.
 As long as we serve only healthy, nutritionally-dense foods, we do not need to be concerned if a child decides to forego one or more components of a meal.